karanmore17/Sql-Data-Warehouse-Project/README.md

 # Data Warehouse & Analytics Project

-Welcome to the **Data Warehouse & Analytics Project** repository!🚀 This project demonstrates a comprehensive data warehusing & analytics solution, from building a modern data warehouse to generate actionable insights.
+Welcome to the **Data Warehouse & Analytics Project** repository!🚀 This project demonstrates a comprehensive data warehousing & analytics solution, from building a modern data warehouse to generate actionable insights.
 Designed as a portfolio project that highlights industry best practices in data engineering and analytics.

 ---